jeremyhsimons/fixit_drf_api/README.md

 ### Ideas for future development
 * Messaging system could be implemented to allow users to interact in greater depth without making the comment feed less helpful for other users.
 * Increase the options for types of posts on the site to cover more areas of DIY.
+* Implement a feature where the number of comment upvotes and post upvotes a user receives are viewable from their profile.
+Users could view lists of profiles based on the most comment upvotes, post upvotes as well as stars.
+This could be developed further to give each user an overall score in the app and one could implement a leaderboard for the most active/supportive Fixit community members, based on this score.

 ## Technologies Used